dynamoose/dynamoose/docs/docs/guide/Model.md

 This method is the basic entry point for creating a model in Dynamoose.
 When you call this method a new model is created, and it returns a Document initializer that you can use to create instances of the given model.

+The `name` parameter is a string representing the table name that will be used to store documents created by this model.
+Prefixes and suffixes may be added to this name using the `config` options.

 The `schema` parameter can either be an object OR a [Schema](Schema.md) instance.
 If you pass in an object for the `schema` parameter it will create a Schema instance for you automatically.

 ```js